 If you thought cute country towns were just reserved for the movies – prepare to be proven wrong in Jandowae, 50km north of Dalby.

-This town wears early grazing history on its sleeve with the Dingo Barrier Fence, the longest fence in the world, starting at the northern end of town.
+This town wears early grazing history on its sleeve with the Dingo Barrier Fence, the second longest man-made structure in the world, starting at the northern end of town.

 Built in 1880, this fence protects livestock from dingoes and though it isn’t without its challenges (and challengers), it’s still used and maintained today as a dingo prevention for graziers.